angular-gantt/angular-gantt/README.md

 - **column-sub-scale** (default: `4`)

-  Defines how precise tasks should be positioned.
+  How precise tasks should be positioned.
 By default tasks are placed in quarter steps (every 8 hour or 15 minute).
   Some examples:
   - 4 = in quarter steps
   - 2 = in half steps